PRESCHOOL: EARLY CHILDHOOD RESOURCES

-We provide up-to-date food and nutrition information about young children for those working in childcare: Early Childhood Educators, cooks and program administrators, as well as students in colleges across Manitoba.
+We provide up-to-date food and nutrition information about young children for those working in childcare settings across Manitoba:

 Session Options Are:

 - How to Raise a Good Eater

 - How to promote a positive eating environment

 - Food and nutrition topics specific to preschoolers

 - Resources with age-appropriate information for the children in your care

 - Interactive: participants have lots of opportunity to exchange information and learn from each other during the program

 - Practical: Information and activities address the everyday needs and experiences of those working in childcare

 Workshops are developed and delivered by Registered Dietitians.
 One of our Registered Dietitians facilitates your workshop – we come to you, the site host and coordinator!
 All you need is: